 Take a trip to Mallaig on the Jacobite Steam Train from Fort William.
 The line has always been popular but has become even more so since it was featured in the Harry Potter movies and if your’e a Harry Potter fan you can pop into Haggard Alley once you get to Mallaig.
 The viaduct and view of the Glenfinnan Monument must make this one of the most photographed railways in the world.

 Try this short You Tube video to wet your appetite for a ride on the Jacobite.
 Steam Trains run from May until October.

-A day trip to Oban is a popular choice when visiting the area, especially with children when it takes in the Sea Life Centre or the Cruachan Underground Power Station.
+A day trip to Oban is a popular choice when visiting the area, take the kids out to Ganavan Sands or you can even take a trip to the Cruachan Underground Power Station.
 Trips to Oban usually include a visit to the Oban Distillery, Oban also has some of the best fish and chip shops around.

 Or perhaps hire a bike and ride round Loch Leven.
 The roads are fairly quiet, although it will include a short stretch of the busy A82 is you do the whole circuit, though this is now mostly avoided by using section of the new cyclepath.
 The full circumnavigation is a shade under 20 miles.
 Try biking on the north shore from either North Ballachulish or Kinlochleven and enjoy a seafood lunch at the Loch Leven Seafood Cafe.